Education through Experience!

 – Soap and hand washing stations are available on site

-– We are a real working ranch…please wear closed toe shoes!!
+– We are a real working ranch…please wear close toed shoes!!

 – Schools/students are responsible for bringing their own lunch and drinks.

-– We need signed copies of every student’s permission slip with the disclaimers below.
+– We need signed copies of each student’s permission slip with the disclaimers below.

-As per Florida law, all permission slips filled out by student’s parents/guardians must contain the following Warning disclaimers.
+As per Florida law, all permission slips filled out by student’s parents/guardians must contain the following Warning disclaimers (please copy and paste disclaimers on your permission slips).
 We must receive a copy of every permission slip prior to the student visiting Rocking B-A-B Ranch!